Jiri-Mihal/install-nginx-module-mac-osx/README.md

 nginx -V
 ```

-6. Copy paste these flags and if are present, remove all `--add-dynamic-module` flags.
+6. Copy-paste these flags and if are present, remove all `--add-dynamic-module` flags.
 These flags are used for adding additional modules.
-Because these modules are already compiled, we don't need to recompile them again.
+Because these modules are already compiled, we don't need to recompile them.

 7. Use updated flags and add to them new flag `--add-dynamic-module` that will point to our module.
 Finally (re)compile NGiNX with updated flags.
 It should look like this:
 ```